lupyuen/lupyuen.github.io/src/lorawan.md

     Called by the Transceiver Interface.

+The LoRa Driver was ported to BL602 from __Semtech's Reference Implementation of the SX1262 Driver__. [(See this)](https://github.com/Lora-net/LoRaMac-node/tree/master/src/radio/sx126x)

 ## Configure LoRa Transceiver

 (__Note on LoRa vs LoRaWAN:__ We configure LoRaWAN via `Makefile`, not `#define`.
 Skip this section if we're using LoRaWAN.)